OCA/l10n-france/account_statement_import_fr_cfonb/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to import the text-based French CFONB bank statements files in Odoo.
+This module allows you to import the text-based France-specific CFONB bank statements files in Odoo.

 The specifications are available on the `official CFONB website <https://www.cfonb.org>`__ under the section *Espace